 But then came COVID-19.
 “Through COVID I was scared we would not reach Israel,” her mother said, “but I continued to pray.”
 Dr. Gedlu assured her that as soon as they had the chance, they would fly.

 “Through COVID I was scared we would not reach Israel but I continued to pray.”

 On June 1, amidst the COVID pandemic, Hanna and her mother arrived in Israel, with four other children, three mothers and a group nurse.
-After undergoing initial examinations for COVID which came back negative, the mother and daughter will quarantine for 12 days, before they can enter the hospital.
-Once at the Wolfson Medical Center, Hanna will undergo lifesaving heart surgery
+After undergoing initial examinations for COVID which came back negative, the mother and daughter quarantined for 12 days, before entering the hospital.

 “I am so hopeful now.
 I’ve been waiting for this chance for my child.
 I’ve seen other children who have been healed and now we are here to heal her.
 This was my prayer.”